Saturday, December 6, 2014

 I'd ask you to explain, but I already know what you're going to say.

 Marcie: (laughs) You have to read the book!

 Thank you, Marcie and Chance.

-THE MILLIONAIRE'S CHRISTMAS WISH, a Silhouette Desire by Shawna Delacorte reissued in ebook format.
-Available at http://ebooks.eharlequin.com (do search for author name Shawna Delacorte).
+THE MILLIONAIRE'S CHRISTMAS WISH, a Silhouette Desire by Shawna Delacorte reissued by Harlequin in ebook and available at http://ebooks.eharlequin.com (do search for author name Shawna Delacorte).
 Also available from Amazon for Kindle and Barnes & Noble for Nook and other online retailers.
 Additional information and excerpts available on my website www.shawnadelacorte.com

 ALL I WANT FOR CHRISTMAS…